 The objective is to register you for the examination and to invite you to perform the system check so we can monitor you while you take your examination.
 We use the following data for this purpose.
-The retention period is six months.
+The retention period has a maximum of six months.

 1. First name

 2. Family name (+ prefix)

 3. E-mail address

 Before you start your examination, an additional system check is performed, for which we record the following data: